dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-integration/sl-partner-integration-guide.md

 * Governance and privacy
 * Data discovery and cataloging

-Contact the [dbt Labs team](mailto:semantic-layer@dbtlabs.com) to share other potential use cases for the dbt Semantic Layer.
+To share other use cases for the dbt Semantic Layer, contact the [dbt Labs team](mailto:semantic-layer@dbtlabs.com).

 ## Product overview